Older Women’s Housing Project

 Thoughtfully designed and adaptable homes

-The four town homes in Melbourne’s Beaconsfield will be completed in November 2021.
+The four town homes in Melbourne’s Beaconsfield are available now.
 Designed by Melbourne architecture practice, Studio Bright, each unit has an elevated sloped ceiling over living spaces to catch the sunlight and create a sense of space and volume.

 The floor plan is configured to allow adaptation as the needs of the residents change.
 They are designed to Gold liveable standards with a second living/study space is able to be closed-off, to become a second bedroom for a caregiver if ever needed.

 The project is landscape-driven and the four car spaces are carefully designed to create flexible outdoor spaces.
 The front garden is generously planted with herbs, vegetables and fruit trees, providing a generous offering to the street whilst fostering a strong sense of community amongst the residents.

 The L-shaped units are able to be composed in a myriad of arrangements, creating a system that can be rolled-out on other sites with differing orientations.
 Please download the property profile for a detailed floorplan and specifications.